Research Areas

 Microgel-encapsulated stem cells to alleviate low back pain

-Chronic low back pain affects millions of people worldwide and is closely associated with intervertebral disc (IVD) degeneration.
-Current treatment methods such as surgical intervention and pain management focus on alleviating symptoms of the disease without addressing the disease itself.
+Current treatments for low back pain, such as surgical intervention and pain management, focus on alleviating symptoms of the disease without addressing the disease itself.
 Our lab is looking to develop a stem cell therapy to regenerate the degenerated IVD by leveraging microgel technology to safely deliver induced notochordal cells into the disc.
 By encapsulating cells within microgel we can inject the cells directly into the IVD without the need for surgery.
-The microgel also has added benefits of protecting the cells from the harsh environment of the degenerated IVD, the possibility of pre-conditioning the cells in vitro, and shielding the cells from shear force exerted by pushing them through a syringe and needle.
+The microgel also has added benefits of protecting the cells from the harsh environment of the degenerated IVD, the possibility of pre-conditioning the cells in vitro, and shielding the cells from sheer force exerted by pushing them through a syringe and needle.
 Research will be done in several pre-clinical models to determine the efficacy and safety of the microgel treatment.
 This study is funded by the California Institute for Regenerative Medicine (CIRM) and the NIH HEAL Initiative.

+Figure 3.
 Microgel encapsulation of nucleus pulposus cells.
 A-B: Sample layout of the microfluidic device used to encapsulate microgels.
-C: Phase image of cell loaded microgels in microfluidic device.
-D: Fluorescence image of DiD labeled cells in microgels.
+C: Phase image of DiI-labeled cells loaded into microgels within the microfluidic device.
+D: Fluorescence image of cells-loaded microgels stained with Phalloidin and DAPI.
+E: Immunofluorescence images showing collagen type 2 secretion inside the microgel (green) and nuclei stained with DAPI (blue)

 Developing stem cell therapies for tendon injuries

-Injectable human iPSC-derived macrophages as a potential preventive treatment for knee post- traumatic osteoarthritis (PTOA) in a rat model
+Human iPSC-derived macrophages as a potential preventive treatment for knee post traumatic osteoarthritis (PTOA)

 Contact the Sheyn Lab